compro-itkmitl/Sleep-Apnea-Tester/README.md

   ![](/Self-evaluation/img/Sound_sensors.png)

   5. The output will show at the real-time in Serial Monitor.
-If you finish already, you can shutdown it immediately.
+If you already finish, you can immediately shutdown.

   ![](/Self-evaluation/img/SerialMonitor.jpg)